quantum-kite/kite/docs/documentation/disorder.md

 ## Onsite disorder

-[`#!python kite.Disorder`][disorder] adds randomly generated onsite terms at the sites of a desired sublattice based on a certain statistical distribution:
+[`#!python kite.Disorder`][disorder] adds randomly generated on-site terms at the sites of a desired sublattice based on a certain statistical distribution:

 * Gaussian
 * Uniform
 * Deterministic

-Beside the type of statistical distribution, we can select a sublattice type in which the disorder will appear, the mean value and the standard deviation of the selected distribution.
+One can select a sublattice type in which the disorder will appear, the mean value and the standard deviation of the selected distribution.
 To include onsite disorder following a given statistical distribution, we build the [`#!python pb.lattice`][lattice] and use the following procedure: